 Laser-scanning is an incredibly quick way of recording 3D objects in very fine detail.
 The resulting plan can be rotated and manipulated on screen to look at the subject from any direction – to fly through – and sliced to make plans, elevations and sections wherever needed.
 Millions of digitally recorded points mean that measurements are quickly available and very accurate.
 It seem odd to map and survey without a tape or paper but it works.

 The precise history of the pottery at Greet near Winchcombe is sketchy before it was bought by Michael Cardew in 1926.
 Brick historian Martin Hammond, who surveyed the kiln in the 1999, identified the bricks used in the lower parts of it as late 18th century and those above and forming the conical chimney as 19th and 20th.
-The site as a whole invite large and includes extensive clay pits and a variety of buildings of all periods including workshops, a large 19th-century red-brick house, a ruined stone cottage and a late 20th-century brick bungalow.
+The pottery was connected to a brick and tile works on the north side of the village and a potter and a brickmaker were recorded in the 1841 census (for a brief history see British Brick Society, Information, 121, 2012, 3-8) The pottery site as a whole is quite large and includes extensive clay pits and a variety of buildings of all periods including workshops, a large 19th-century red-brick house, a ruined stone cottage and a late 20th-century brick bungalow.
 By 1900 it was known as Beckett’s Pottery making red earthenware country pottery and a range of horticultural wares which closed around the time of the Great War.
-Purchased by the Cardews in 1926, it was restarted with the help of former employee and thrower Elisha Comfort.
+Purchased by the Cardews in 1926, it was restarted with the help of former employee and thrower Elijah Comfort.
 The bottle kiln was used – sometimes with difficulty – throughout Cardew’s time there and subsequently by Ray Finch.
 It was extensively remodelled internally in 1950 before going out of use in 1953.
 Under Mike Finch, Matt Grimmitt and the team, the pottery continues to operate making stoneware and earthenware domestic and kitchen wares and is well-known across the world.

 By the time Michael Cardew acquired the pottery, the kiln was located within a long building made up of four components.
 Drawings and photographs show two two-storey sections to the west, one stone fronted and the other brick which formed the workshops.
 At the eastern end was a two-storey stone cottage.
 The cottage was the Cardew’s home in the early days.
 The linking section between the two contained the kiln which poked out through the roof.
 Subsequent to its disuse, the building housing the kiln collapsed and later the stone cottage to the east.
 In the 1970s the workshops to the west were demolished and rebuilt retaining a version of the original frontage.
 The present pottery operates from a separate range of buildings at right angles to the south.
 Behind the main range of buildings is an open area with the remains of a horse drawn pug-mill for processing raw clay.
 This was dug from the extensive area of clay pits beyond and now covered by scrub and coppice.